gita/bhagavad-gita-api/README.md

   <h3 align="center">Bhagavad Gita API</h3>

   <p align="center">
-    Code for the BhagavadGita.io API, which is an app built for Gita readers by Gita readers.
+    The Bhagavad Gita API is a tool created by Gita enthusiasts for Gita enthusiasts.
+It provides access to the content of the Bhagavad Gita for developers to integrate into their applications.
     <br />
     <br />
     <img alt="GitHub issues" src="https://img.shields.io/github/issues/gita/bhagavad-gita-api">